sthoray/AllRight/README.md

 ### Disclaimer

-This is not an officially supported AllGoods product.
+This project is not assoicated with or officially supported by AllGoods.